GowerCampbell/BrightBerry-PomodoroApp/README.md

 <p>

 ##  📝 Final Notes
 This app, though conceptual in this form, illustrates the connection between behavior, attention, motivation, and learning using brain-based techniques from Learning How to Learn.
-It transforms time and learning into something you can see grow — one blueberry at a time.
+It transforms time and learning into something you can see grow — one berry at a time.
 This modular architecture supports focused learning, spaced repetition, and visual feedback — aligning with neurodivergent learning needs.
 </p>